 Maybe you see that telltale itching and scratching, maybe you see black specks of flea dirt.
 Or worse, you actually see fleas on your dog.
-Fleas aren’t just annoying for your best friend, they can also be dangerous.
 Fleas can cause itching, irritation, and hair loss and the pests carry all sorts of diseases, some of which can cause people to become seriously ill.

 When it’s time to give your pet a flea bath, choose a shampoo based on ingredients and the age of your pet.
+Flea treatment should also be conducted in consultation with your veterinarian, as some pets have sensitivities to active ingredients found in some flea shampoos.
 Keep in mind that these shampoos help deal with an immediate infestation, but are best when followed with a flea prevention product to keep fleas at bay long-term.

 Ahead, we've rounded up the best flea shampoos for dogs.